Skillshare vs Udemy – Which is Better?

 If the course meets Udemy’s standards and does not violate any of its policies it will be published.

 Summary: Both platforms have a selection of top performers teaching classes.
-However, they are also open platforms which allow anyone to upload a course so the teaching quality can, and does, vary.
+However, they are also open platforms allowing anyone to upload a course so the teaching quality can, and does, vary.
 However, Udemy’s process of evaluating standards is a little more rigorous.

 Skillshare costsUdemy costs